Sixlets

-Sixlets are small round candy-coated, chocolate-flavored candy made by Oak Leaf Confections, a Chocolat Frey company based in Toronto, Ontario, Canada.
+Sixlets are small round candy-coated, chocolate-flavoured candy made by Oak Leaf Confections, a Chocolat Frey company based in Toronto, Ontario, Canada.

+Currently being produced at the Ganong Chocolate Factory in St Stephen, NB.
+By the Ganong Brothers company.

 They are often sold in thin cellophane packages that hold them in a tube-like formation.
 The United States Food and Drug Administration recognized that Sixlets are safe for human consumption during a 1961 study.
-The ball-shaped candies come in colors that include red, brown, yellow, green, blue and orange.
-Each color is purported to add a slightly different taste than the others to the candy.
+The ball-shaped candies come in colours that include red, brown, yellow, green, blue and orange.
+Each colour is purported to add a slightly different taste than the others to the candy.
 An Easter variation of the candy adds white, pink, and blue pieces while removing red and brown ones from the mix.
 A Christmas variation has only red, green and white; and the Valentine's Day variation has red, pink, and white.
 Halloween versions are also sold, having orange, teal, purple, green, and black candies.
-At some specialty candy stores, Sixlets can be found sold loose by weight in individually sorted colors not found in the typical variety- lime green, black, pink, etc.- in the same way that M&M's are popularizing designer color selection.
+At some specialty candy stores, Sixlets can be found sold loose by weight in individually sorted colours not found in the typical variety- lime green, black, pink, etc.- in the same way that M&M's are popularizing designer colour selection.
 They are also packaged for sale as decoration for baked goods.